Hemp vs Marijuana: The Important Differences Explained

 is commonly trimmed of its leaves and stalks down to the flowering buds which are then smoked or consumed as a recreational, medical, or spiritual psychoactive drug.

 Hemp, marijuana, and cannabis have long been confused by lawmakers and the public.
 In 1970 the Controlled Substances Act (CSA) classified all forms of Cannabis Sativa L as Marijuana and thus illegal.
 This generalized grouping caused all varieties of hemp and marijuana to become a schedule 1 controlled substances - regardless of their use or psychoactivity.

 Thanks to the progress resulting from the 2014 and ultimately the 2018 Farm Bill, hemp has finally been lifted from the purview of the CSA.
 The result of this bill was that hemp is finally defined separately from marijuana.
 If cannabis contains 0.3% THC or less by dry weight, it is now considered hemp, not marijuana.
 Hemp is now federally recognized as a legal substance in the eyes of the federal government, lifting hemp out of schedule 1 status once and for all.

 Despite this clear classification state, tribal, and regulatory bodies are still working on local regulation across the hemp industry.
-We work hard to maintain compliance in an ever-changing landscape.

 Here at Big Sky Botanicals, we source our product line exclusively from hemp grown within the federal regulations outlined in the 2018 Farm Bill.
 Furthermore, after extraction, we remove all of the THC from the resulting full-spectrum extract.
 The result is a highly effective broad-spectrum product that is free of this marijuana-associated, high-inducing cannabinoid.